- See a full list of publications

 LLB (Newcastle), MRes (Manchester), PhD (Manchester), PGCAP (York)

-I graduated from Newcastle University in 2006 where I was awarded the JH Rennoldson Prize and Sweet & Maxwell Prize for the highest mark on the degree programme.
-Following a period working for Bishop Auckland College and the National Probation Service, I was awarded 1+3 funding from the University of Manchester to complete an ESRC recognised MRes in Criminology and Socio-Legal Studies and completed my PhD in 2013.
+Joanna graduated from Newcastle University in 2006.
+Following a period working for Bishop Auckland College and the National Probation Service, she was awarded 1+3 funding from the University of Manchester to complete an ESRC recognised MRes in Criminology and Socio-Legal Studies.
+Joanna was awarded a PhD in 2013 for her thesis, This is Not a Riot: Regulation of Protest and the Impact of the Human Rights Act 1998, examined by Professor Robert Reiner (LSE) and Professor David Mead (UEA).

-I was appointed as Lecturer in Law at the University of Manchester in 2012 and Lecturer in Law at the University of York in 2013.
+Joanna was appointed as Lecturer in Law at the University of Manchester in 2012, Lecturer in Law at the University of York in 2013 and Senior Lecturer in Law at the University of York in 2021.

-In addition to academic outputs, my research has attracted media coverage informing public debate (eg, The Guardian, BBC Newsnight, Channel 4 News), has attracted parliamentary attention, and has had demonstrable impact (eg, triggering an intervention by the UN Special Rapporteur on the Rights to Free Speech and Peaceful Assembly).
+Joanna’s research has attracted significant media coverage informing public debate (eg, The Guardian, BBC Newsnight, Channel 4 News), has attracted parliamentary attention, and has had demonstrable impact.
+Her research on the policing of the anti-fracking movement, for example, triggered an intervention by the UN Special Rapporteur on the Rights to Free Speech and Peaceful Assembly.

 Citizen experiences of 'anti-fracking' protest policing in England and Wales

 An 18 month study documenting the experiences of individuals taking part in protests against 'fracking' in England and Wales.
-The study examines how the police response to anti-fracking protests affects citizen engagement with political campaigning.
-This study is funded by the Morrell Trust.
+The study examined how the police response to anti-fracking protests affects citizen engagement with political campaigning.
+This project was funded by The Morrell Trust.